-According to the “EPRI Revised Wet Stack Design Guide”, chimneys lined with a PennguardTM borosilicate lining system can be operated safely, without spitting at velocities up to 18.3 m/s.
-If the Pennguard™ lining is applied in the 45 Degree High Velocity Pattern, velocities can increase to even 22.9 m/s without any spitting occurring.
+According to the “EPRI Revised Wet Stack Design Guide”, chimneys lined with a HadekTM borosilicate lining system can be operated safely, without spitting at velocities up to 18.3 m/s.
+If the Hadek™ lining is applied in the 45 Degree High Velocity Pattern, velocities can increase to even 22.9 m/s without any spitting occurring.

 FGD WET STACK AS AN ALTERNATIVE SOLUTION FOR FLUE GAS REHEATING